AbdullahVanlioglu/abdullahvanlioglu.github.io/_pages/motivation.md

 Freedom begins only when you lose all hope.

 Stop trying to control everything.
 Let go.<br>
-Then you will begin to hear the distant drums of liberation.
+Then you will begin to hear the distant echoes of drums of liberation.